tazama-lf/frms-coe-lib/README.md

 `frms-coe-lib` is a foundational library designed to provide common functionalities and interfaces for the FRMS (Fraud Risk Management System) ecosystem.
 It includes utilities, data structures, and interfaces that support various components of the system.
 The library offers a range of features, including database management, logging, configuration management, rule evaluation, and message handling.
 It serves as a core dependency for other FRMS components, providing essential building blocks and standardized approaches for handling data and interactions.

 Key features:
-- **Database Management**: Interfaces and utilities for interacting with different database systems, including ArangoDB and Redis.
+- **Database Management**: Interfaces and utilities for interacting with different database systems, including Postgres and Redis.
 - **Logging**: A standardized logging interface supporting various log levels and integration with external systems.
 - **Configuration**: Tools for managing application configuration, including environment variable parsing and structured configuration objects.
 - **Protocol Buffers**: Support for serialization and deserialization of messages using Protocol Buffers.